flemay/3musketeers/docs/guide/make.md

 ## Clean Docker and files

 Using Compose creates a network that you may want to remove after your stage or pipeline is completed.
 You may also want to remove existing stopped and running containers.
 Moreover, files and folders that have been created can also be cleaned up after.
-A pipeline would maybe contain a stage clean or call clean after `test` for instance: `$ make test clean`.
+A pipeline would maybe contain a stage clean or call clean after `test` for instance: `make test clean`.

 `clean` could also have the command to clean Docker.
 However having the target `cleanDocker` may be very useful for targets that want to only clean the containers.
 See section [Managing containers in target][linkManagingContainersInTarget].